Big Garden Birdwatch: why every count matters

 A sad song for thrushes and Greenfinches

-Big Garden Birdwatch was one of the first surveys to alert the RSPB to the decline in the number of song thrushes in gardens.
+Big Garden Birdwatch was one of the first surveys to alert the RSPB to the decline in the number of Song Thrushes in gardens.

-Since 1979 Song Thrush sightings have dropped by more than 80%.
-First ranked at number 10, in 2023 they came in at number 20.
-The number of Greenfinches recorded has also dropped by 66%, from number seven in 1979 to number 18 in 2023.
-Although Greenfinch populations declined in the late 1970s and early 1980s, the 1990s saw a drastic increase.
-The recent drop has been linked to trichomonosis, a parasite-induced disease that prevents the birds from feeding properly.
-Sadly, this has caused Greenfinches to be added to the red list in the 2021 Birds of Conservation Concern report.
-You can help stop the spread by cleaning your bird tables and feeders weekly.
+Since 1979 Song Thrush sightings have dropped by more than 85%.
+First ranked at number 10, in 2024 they came in at number 22.
+The number of Greenfinches recorded has also dropped by 69%, from number seven in 1979 to number 18 in 2024.
+Although Greenfinch populations declined in the late 1970s and early 1980s, the 1990s saw a drastic increase, but then a population crash started in the mid-2000s.

 Trouble at the top